THIS IS AN OUTDATED ARTICLE: Please instead check back on the new 2020 update of the best Döner Kebap in Berlin HERE

 I’ve had plenty of Döners in Berlin and I’ve had plenty of disgusting ones whose consumption I regretted the moment I took the first bite.
 The quality of a Döner can easily be spotted by the meat used; if the big, fat meat stick doesn’t consist out of large pieces of meat, layered on top of each other, but rather out of a pressed, solid meat mass, I would strongly encourage you turn around and run.
 The meat quality is imperative for a good Döner.

 This list only judges Döners served in the classic flatbread, not in the dürüm wrap.
 The choice of sauces and condiments is all yours, between the choice of garlic, herb and hot sauce I always go for Kräuter (herbs) and Scharf (hot) and I always opt out of the red cabbage in my Döner and I still believe it’s just a humungous misunderstanding that we’re adding raw, red cabbage to our Kebabs, something that will eventually be corrected.
+Keep in mind that there are three “schools” of Döner in Berlin: Veal, older beef and chicken, where the meat decides the condiments and the seasoning.

 I’ll keep this list updated if any place pops up on my radar or any of the current places slip.
 Don’t be sad if your favourite Döner is missing, just send me an email and let me know who is missing.